jack-scholting/Udacity_Motion_Planning/README.md

 - Represent the world - discretize the world into a grid/graph from a map.
 - Define start and goal positions - coordinate systems.
-- Use a search algorithm and waypoint simplification algorithm to find an efficient path through the obstactles to the goal.
+- Use a search algorithm and waypoint simplification algorithm to find an efficient path through the obstacles to the goal.

 The solution discussed in this write-up discretizes the world into a graph, finds a path using the A* algorithm, and performs waypoint pruning using collinearity testing.